awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-apiauth.md

 *Type*: [ResourcePolicyStatement](sam-property-api-resourcepolicystatement.md)
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
-*Additional Notes*: This setting can also be defined on individual `AWS::Serverless::Function` using the [ApiFunctionAuth](sam-property-function-apifunctionauth.md)\.
+*Additional notes*: This setting can also be defined on individual `AWS::Serverless::Function` using the [ApiFunctionAuth](sam-property-function-apifunctionauth.md)\.
 This is required for APIs with `EndpointConfiguration: PRIVATE`\.

  `UsagePlan`   <a name="sam-api-apiauth-usageplan"></a>
 Configures a usage plan associated with this API\.
 For more information about usage plans see [Create and Use Usage Plans with API Keys](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html) in the API Gateway Developer Guide\.